What are autoimmune blistering diseases in the eye?

 - Lichen planus

-These can be differentiated from ocular involvement in autoimmune bullous diseases by a careful history, a complete review of system, examination and immunopathological investigations .
+These can be differentiated from ocular involvement in autoimmune bullous diseases by a careful history, a complete review of the patient's system, an examination and immunopathological investigations .

 What is the treatment for autoimmune blistering diseases in the eye?